-- Place your feet shoulder-width apart.
-Create torque by screwing your feet into the ground (note: your feet should be straight; you’re not externally rotating them, you’re simply creating external rotation by creating outward force) in order to externally rotate your hips.
+1. Place your feet shoulder-width apart.
+Create torque by screwing your feet into the ground (note: your feet should be straight; you’re simply creating external rotation by creating outward force) in order to externally rotate your hips.

-- Break parallel at the hips by driving your hamstrings backwards.
+5. Break parallel at the hips by driving your hamstrings backwards.
 (Most squatting-related injuries occur because the person breaks parallel at the knee joint.)
-Maintain external rotation of the hips while squatting down to—whenever possible—at least 90 degrees (your hips level with your knees).
+Maintain external rotation of the hips while squatting down to at least 90 degrees.

 Sprints (Health Permitting)

 While roaming the untamed Earth our ancestors encountered hungry predators.
 Lions.
 Tigers.
 Bears (Oh-my!).
 These beasts—and many others—were physically superior to humans.
 Our forefathers were left one slim chance: running for their lives.

 If you believe in the survival of the fittest tenet of the Theory of Evolution, it’s easy to see how every single one of us had ancestors that sprinted.
 The slow were food for the powerful predators that ruled the world prior to a cognitive revolution that led to humans capable of unmatched complex thinking.

 If you’re healthy enough, and your movement patterns are clean enough, sprinting is a phenomenal physical activity.
 Unlike long-distance running, it has been shown to increase muscle-friendly testosterone (while burning calories more effectively, too).

 Humans had to manually move everything prior to modern tools.
 The first step required in this process is lifting the object off the ground.

 Deadlifts, when performed properly, are a great way to build your posterior chain.